 Open University Guidelines

-Who may participate in Open University?
+Who is eligible to participate in Open University?

 - Enrollment in Open University is open to non-matriculated students only.
 This includes: former Cal Maritime students who have been inactive (matriculation closed) or graduated (alumni); students who have been academically disqualified from Cal Maritime or other institutions; international or non-resident students not enrolled in a University program, and members of the general public.